Dekoder-py/Dekoder-py/ReadMe.md

-## Hey!
-I'm Dekoder-py!

 #### About me

-I know Python and Java.
+I know Python and Java and I'm learning C++, TypeScript, and React.

-I'm currently learning C++!

 I completed a 35 hour python course by Teclado last year and have been writing python programs for almost a year.

-I enjoy working with Python, Bash, and Linux.
+I enjoy homelabbing and coding.

-I love home labbing and automation.

-I also enjoy working with Raspberry Pis.

 Go check out [my website](https://kyle-is-a.dino.icu)!